LarsBachmann/Seilsender/README.md

     press Enter.
 - Type
   `ls`
-  and press enter, you should see the two files `darkice.cfg` and `launch_darkice.sh`.
+  and press enter, you should only see the two files `darkice.cfg` and `launch_darkice.sh`.
   <img src="media\ScrDarkiceFiles.png" alt="ScrDarkiceFiles" style="width:400px;" />
 - The file launch_darkice.sh is a simple script to launch DarkIce, but it must be made executable first:
   `sudo chmod 777 launch_darkice.sh`